Deltora Quest (TV series): Characters

-Kree is a raven who was adopted by Jasmine after his family were eaten by the sorceress Thaegan.
-He joins Lief, Barda and Jasmine on the quest, and is shown to be able to communicate with Jasmine.
-He is sent back to the Forests of Silence when they head to the Lake of Tears for his own protection, but returns to help them, and stays with them afterwards.
+Kree is a raven who was adopted by Jasmine, who he can communicate with, after his family was eaten by the sorceress Thaegan.
+He joins Lief, Barda and Jasmine on their quest.
+When they head to the Lake of Tears, he is sent back to the Forests of Silence for his own protection, but returns to help them and stays with them afterwards.
 He is often used to scout ahead.